Periodicity and Free Periodicity of Alternating Knots: Lens Links and Free Periodic Links

-By the Geometrization Theorem due to W. Thurston and G. Perelman, a freely $q$-periodic link in $S^3$ is topologically conjugate to a $(q,r)$-lens link for some integer $r$ such that $0 < r < q$ and $gcd (r,q)=1$. \\ In \S 4.2, we recall the description of the $(q,r)$-lens links as done in \cite{chbi}.
-In \S 4.3, we make explicit the description of the $(q,r)$-visibility for torus knots of type $(n,m)$ and in particular for alternating torus knots which are thus of type $(2,m)$.
+By the Geometrization Theorem due to W. Thurston and G. Perelman, a $q$-freely periodic link in $S^3$ is topologically conjugate to a $(q,r)$-lens link for some integer $r$ such that $0 < r < q$ and $gcd (r,q)=1$. \\ In \S 4.2, we recall the description of the $(q,r)$-lens links as done in \cite{chbi}.
+In \S 4.3, we make explicit the description of the $(q,r)$-visibility for torus knots of type $(n,m)$ and in particular for torus knots of type $(2,m)$ that are alternating.